What Is LHR - Lite Hashrate?

 There is no way around the LHR label as of now, so it is a stubborn limitation that miners will have to deal with.
-One of the reasons that it was implemented is to “stop” miners from buying up all the RTX 3000 series GPUs and leaving nothing left behind for the gamers.
+One of the reasons it was implemented is to “stop” miners from buying up all the RTX 3000 series GPUs and leaving nothing behind for the gamers.

 Figuring out which GPU is LHR can be very confusing, so in this article, we will clarify all you need to know about LHR Graphic Cards so you can identify which are LHR, and we will also talk about what may the future hold for LHR GPUs and whether we recommend buying them for mining or not.

 Not all RTX 3000s are affected by LHR, some are partially affected while others are fully affected so in this section, we will go over all the RTX 3000s and tell you which are limited by LHR.
-In the next section, we will give you tips into identifying LHR if you are planning to buy some new GPUs.
+In the next section, we will give you tips on identifying LHR if you are planning to buy some new GPUs.